Why are breastmilk and formula not the same?

 Think about what this means.
 It means that formulas that were touted as “just like breastmilk” in the 1890s as well as 1990s were “improved” by all sorts of changes since then.
 It means that if these changes were so important to babies’ health, then what about all the babies who received “unimproved formulas” all the way back to your great great great grandmother’s time?
 These formulas were inadequate, likely even harmful.

-And what about all those hundreds of other compounds in breastmilk which have not been added and which will never be added?
+And what about all those dozens, perhaps even hundreds of other compounds in breastmilk which have not been added and which are unlikely ever to be added?
 And those compounds yet to be discovered?
-Breastmilk is a very complex, living fluid whose ingredients interact with other ingredients in breastmilk.
-And we are just beginning to understand how complex as we discover new ingredients.
+Breastmilk is a very complex, living fluid, the ingredients of which interact with other ingredients in breastmilk to improve the absorption of desirable ingredients, to augment immune function, to decrease inflammation, to help repair damage to cells and much more.
+And we are just beginning to understand how complex, as new ingredients are discovered and how they interact is worked out.
+For example, everyone seems to know there are antibodies in breastmilk.
+But there are lots more immune factors in breastmilk than antibodies.
+And the immune factors interact with each other, work together, to help protect the baby from getting sick.

-We know also that colostrum, the first milk, is very different to the later milk.
+We know also that colostrum, the first milk, is very different from the later milk, the milk we seem to consider “real” breastmilk.
 Very different and it even looks different.
 Yet formula companies and many doctors tell us that formula is a good milk for babies to drink during the first few days.
+Nobody seems even to question this assumption.
+And in quantities that far exceed what the baby would get from the breast.
+More is not necessarily better.

-Aside from the much heralded nucleotides, which play only a very minor role in protecting the baby, formulas contain nothing else that protects against infection.
+Aside from the much-heralded nucleotides, which play only a very minor role in protecting the baby against infection, formulas contain nothing else that protects babies or toddlers against infection.
 Antibodies are only one of many immune factors present in breastmilk that are not present in formulas.
 Breastmilk contains lactoferrin that is so important to immunity that the formulas are jumping on the lactoferrin bandwagon to discover how to include it in their products.
-And breastmilk also contains these immune factors: lysozyme (and enzyme that attacks bacteria and kills them by destroying their cell wall), mucins, lactadherin, bifidus factor and many others.
+And breastmilk also contains the following immune factors: lysozyme (and enzyme that attacks bacteria and kills them by destroying their cell wall), mucins, lactadherin, bifidus factor and many others.
 And probably many others are yet to be discovered.
 These immune factors do not just sit there, they work together, in beautiful harmony, like the instruments in a symphony orchestra, in reaction to the various bacteria, viruses and funguses to which the baby is exposed.
-This is targeted immunity, very specific immunity to what is in the baby’s environment.
-Even if the immune factors could be added to formulas, they would not have this “cooperation” as they cannot react to infection, because it’s the mother, through her breastmilk who produces these immune factors in response to infection.
+This is targeted immunity, very specific immunity to what is in the baby’s environment, which, of course, includes the mother’s environment.
+Even if the immune factors could be added to formulas, they could not “cooperate” as they do in breastmilk.
+They would not be able to react to infection, because it’s the mother, through her breastmilk who produces these immune factors in response to infection.
 Breastmilk is a living, dynamic fluid.

-Breastmilk has alpha lactalbumin, which in the presence of fats in the baby’s stomach, is changed to HAMLET (human alpha lactalbumin made lethal to tumour cells), no relation to the Prince of Denmark, which exercises broad anti-tumor activity against many different types of cancer and lymphomas
+Breastmilk contains alpha lactalbumin, which, in the presence of fat in the baby’s stomach, is changed to HAMLET (human alpha lactalbumin made lethal to tumour cells), no relation to the Prince of Denmark, which exercises broad anti-tumor activity.

 And breastmilk varies from morning to evening, from day to day, from week to week.
 Because of this, it will never be duplicated by any formulas.

 Furthermore, breastmilk is full of anti-inflammatory factors, which decrease the inflammatory reaction in the baby.
-Inflammation can cause tissue damage and inflammation occurs as a result of the battle of immune factors against bacteria or viruses.
-In addition to the anti-inflammatory factors, the huge numbers of “good” bacteria in the intestinal tract of the breastfed baby, breastmilk helps prevent this inflammation which normally would occur when immune factors fight microbes.
-In this way, breastmilk decreases the risk of tissue damage of the intestines, and probably one of the reasons breastfeeding premature babies are less likely to get a serious, potentially life-threatening condition called necrotizing enterocolitis.
+Inflammation can cause tissue damage and inflammation occurs as a result of the “battle” of immune factors against bacteria or viruses.
+In addition to the anti-inflammatory factors and the huge numbers of “good” bacteria in the intestinal tract of the breastfed baby, breastmilk helps prevent this inflammation which normally would occur when immune factors fight off microbes.
+In this way, breastmilk decreases the risk of tissue damage of the intestines, and probably one of the reasons breastfeed premature babies are less likely to get a serious, potentially life-threatening condition called necrotizing enterocolitis.

 There are dozens, if not hundreds of immune factors and other important components in breastmilk that are not present in formulas.
-Just to mention two more; one, an important recently discovered immune factor: milk fat globule membranes.
-Oh, this is hot and the formula companies are working feverishly to include milk fat globule membranes into their milk.
+Just to mention two more; one, an important fairly recently discovered immune factor called milk fat globule membranes.
+Oh, this is hot stuff and the formula companies are working feverishly to include milk fat globule membranes into their milk.
 If they manage, they will tell us how important this immune factor is, hoping we will forget that all the other formulas before the new one didn’t have milk fat globule membranes.
 And the other?
-Stem cells, the mind boggles thinking how stem cells in breastmilk could be used to help in clinical medicine.
+Stem cells!
+The mind boggles thinking how stem cells in breastmilk could be used to help in clinical medicine.

-Also hot these days is the microbiome, all the bacteria that are part of you.
+Also hot these days is the microbiome, all the bacteria that are part of you, not just in the gastrointestinal tract.
 Formula fed babies and breastfed babies have very different bacteria in their intestines and elsewhere.
 And what difference does it make?
 The microbiome may determine the child’s:

 - Development including neurological and cognitive development